Priory Group – Safety, Quality and Compliance

-The Priory Group aspires to deliver the highest quality care in mental health, learning disabilities and autism, specialist education, nursing and residential care.
+The Priory Group aspires to deliver the highest quality behavioural care to those in mental health, learning disabilities and autism, specialist education, nursing and residential care services.

 The Group expects all its employees to deliver the highest standards of treatment, care, intervention and education.
-This is supported by a culture of being open, delivering evidenced-based practice and continuous learning and improvement.
+This is supported by a culture of being open, delivering evidenced-based practice and facilitating continuous learning and improvement opportunities for our staff.
 We aspire to be world class and a beacon of good practice for other health and social care organisations by being transparent about safety, quality, compliance and governance.

 The primary responsibility of the department is to support the group in delivering the safety, quality and compliance agenda.
 Providing leadership and direction, the department is structured into three divisions: Safety, Quality and Compliance.